fbpx

 Many hotels will provide yukatas, which are a cotton version of a kimono, for wearing around the property.
 But we prefer having comfy clothes to wear underneath.

-A soft t-shirt is perfect paired with a pair of joggers.
+A soft t-shirt is perfectly paired with a pair of joggers.
 I personally also like to pack a pair of shorts for sleeping in.

 Men’s joggers